Breast and Cervical Cancer Treatment Program (BCCTP)

 - Proof of identity

-- Social Security Card or an award letter from Social Security showing your Social Security Number
+- Social Security Number (SSN) or a letter from the Social Security Administration showing you were issued a SSN

 - Information about other health coverage (if any)